luau-lang/luau/rfcs/records.md

 4. Strictness of access.
 Today at runtime, reading an unknown key from the table returns `nil` and writing a new key just works.
 This creates significant amount of complexity in the type checker, as it has to differentiate between tables that are open for extension and closed via a set of heuristics, and results in easy to make mistakes in untyped code.

-Today, writing idiomatic objects in Luau is relatively straightforward but making idiomatic OOP type safe or maximally efficient is next to impossible.
+Today, writing idiomatic objects in Luau is relatively straightforward but making idiomatic OOP type safe or maximally efficient is very difficult.

 ## Design